davestewart/davestewart-content/content/blog/software/webstorm-features/index.md

 ---
+date: 2022-04-22
 description: The WebStorm features and tools I use everyday to write better code and build bigger apps
-date: 2022-04-22
+summary: |
+  Companion post to a JetBrains webinar, covering the WebStorm features used daily for writing better code and building larger applications — from refactoring and file navigation to project-wide search and tooling.
 media:
   thumbnail: ./webstorm-splash.png
   opengraph: ./webstorm-splash.png